The Ultimate Guide To Lickimats: Why Every Dog Should Have One

-I remember when I first brought home this bendy silicone square, and thought, ‘So what should I do with this then?’.
+I remember when I first brought home this bright, bendy square, and thought, ‘So what should I do with this then?’.
 It sat on the shelf for a few days, and then got used occasionally with some kefir on it.
 However, that was then – now it gets used every day.

 These are all healthy, natural options for lickimat toppings.
 Go for a low fat cream cheese and yogurt, and lean minced meat, rather than the full fat versions.